 Look at Your Initial Market

 The first question you need to tick off your list is “Who do you plan to sell your SEO service to?”
-Identifying your initial market provides you the criterion for qualifying your clients.
+Identifying your initial market provides you the criterion for qualifying your clients when selling SEO.
 There are two ways you can build your initial market: targeting businesses that already have digital marketing services, or focus on a niche.